mrmanc/spectro/README.md

 Tue Nov 11 10:14:59.199 duration=72.7
 ```

+## Building

+Once you have [installed Go](https://golang.org/doc/install) you can build the commands using 'go build spector.go && go build normal.go && go build pacemaker.go'.
+That should create binaries in that directory, which you can either put on your path or run in situ.
+I’ll get around to working out the correct way to organise the project at some point as I know it should be possible to get Go to install the commands.

 ## Future improvements

 * Allow user to select a scale out of linear, exponential or logarithmic (perhaps at run time)